A Conversation With City Councillor Shawn Menard

-An interesting concept that Councillor Menard introduces in our discussion is the idea of creating localized planning committees, where, in the rural, urban, and suburban areas of Ottawa, there would be locally-elected committees tasked with providing specialized ideas based on their in-depth knowledge of their own designated area.
+An interesting concept that Councillor Menard introduces in our discussion is the idea of creating localized planning committees, where, in the rural, urban, and suburban areas of Ottawa, there would be locally-elected committees tasked with providing specialized ideas based on their in-depth knowledge of their own designated area. [editorial note: this is something that we might want to double check; i’d hate to put words in his mouth].
 With the current challenges of planning approval, we’d support positive changes in how projects are approved that focuses on the key areas where we want public involvement, rebuilding trust in the planning system.

 Equity in the Built Environment: